 There are many types of radio-controlled aircraft.
 For beginning hobbyists, there are park flyers and trainers.
 For more advanced pilots there are glow plug engine, electric powered and sailplane aircraft.
 For expert flyers, jets, pylon racers, helicopters, autogyros, 3D aircraft, and other high end competition aircraft provide adequate challenge.
 You can also build scale models of manned aircraft.
 Some models are made to look and operate like a bird instead.
 Other sport aircraft are designated for scale-like flying referred to as "scale".
 Scale is a very demanding but rewarding aspect of the hobby.

-What's your Rc Plane worth?
+What's your Rc Plane worth in 2021?
 Here are some recently sold items.

 |Modelle Mig 3 Rc Plane Kit Nib||07/2021||AU $526.24|